 (2) I don’t think the part of your answer “dynamic evolution for the future regardless of the past” is mentioned in the text.
 The author states that constraints the new only through the history that made it possible.
 In addition, another part of your answer that “Darwin considers sexual selection regarding the environment rather than the dictation of racial differences and choices.
 In certain geography, a certain race would be selected.” seems wrong.
 According to Darwin’s theory, racial differences are the result of a preference for particular characteristics evolved through sexual selection.

 (3) I agree with the idea.
-Feminists should not avoid Darwin’s theory but try to apply it in feminism theory.
+Feminists should not avoid Darwin’s theory but try to carry over into it in feminism theory.
 It will give a new perspective to solve problems and could contribute development of feminism theory.

 References